Ks4four/dots-nt/README.md

 ### why jwno
-here i will simply and subjectively compare my user experience across major `windowManagers`. note that no matter which `windowManager` i use, I won't use them for too long.
+here i will simply and subjectively compare my user experience across major `windowManager`s. note that no matter which `windowManager` i use, I won't use them for too long.

 `jwno`:\
 infinite plane, can set programmable `keymap`, sometimes not automatically organizing windows is indeed a bit annoying.

 `komorebi`:\
-infinite strip (enabled in nightly), guess it can also set programmable `keymap` (using `ahk`, defaults to `oneShotMod`). uses `workspaces`, as said before, i never really liked `ws`#.
+infinite strip (enabled in nightly), guess it can also set programmable `keymap` (using `ahk`, defaults to `oneShotMod`). uses `workspace`s, as said before, i never really liked `ws`#.

 `niri` (linux):\
 infinite strip, `ws`#.